Free roofing estimate template

 Keep in mind, the type of roofing material your customer chooses may require you to have an electrical power source on-site for saws or other tools.

 Your roofing estimate template must include a section that states the roofing material to be used and the current price of that material.
-Since prices change based on availability and the vendor, it’s smart to give yourself wiggle room when pricing a job.
+Since prices change based on availability and the vendor, as per our expertise, it’s smart to give yourself wiggle room when pricing a job.

 Type of roof